mkloubert/vs-remote-debugger/README.md

 | RemoteDebuggerScope | A scope of a stack frame. |
 | RemoteDebuggerVariable | A variable. |

+Additional you should look at the [RemoteDebugger](https://github.com/mkloubert/vs-remote-debugger/blob/master/sdk/php/classes/MJK/Diagnostics/RemoteDebugger.php) class to see how a server machine sends data to Visual Studio Code.

 If you run the [test.php](https://github.com/mkloubert/vs-remote-debugger/blob/master/sdk/php/test.php) script from the PHP SDK, a possible message can look like this:

 ```json